Sexual Harassment of Men: Its Types and Consequences

 1. Emotional disorder

 Men who are sexually abused at any point in their lifetime experience anxiety, PTSD, and depression more than those who have never been abused sexually.
-This affects their behavior and other significant areas of their lives, like work and relationships.

 2. Eating disorder

 According to the American Psychiatric Association APA, eating disorders are characterized by severe, unusual, and persistent eating behaviors and associated distressing thoughts and emotions.
-It includes abnormal eating behaviors that affect a person’s physical or mental health.

-In addition, Eating disorders can include unhealthy eating habits, such as an obsession with food, body weight, or body shape.
 Some signs of an eating disorder include food binges, Eating slowly, lack of appetite, vomiting, overexercising, purging, and severe food restriction.

 Although Eating disorders can affect any gender at any point in life, they’re increasingly common in men.
 That’s because these people may not seek treatment at lower rates or may not report their eating disorder symptoms.